leoaretakis/fuzzy-theo/README.md

 ## TODO

-- Refactor tests
-- Implement many sorts of MFs
+- Implement many sorts of MFs and test